-Section 26[g] of the Municipal Systems Act 32 of 2000 and sections 52 and 53 of the Disaster Management Act 57 of 2002 compels municipal government to develop a disaster management plan.
+Section 26[g] of the Municipal Systems Act 32 of 2000 and sections 52 and 53 of the Disaster Management Act 57 of 2002 compels municipal government to develop a disaster management plan which was approved in 2020/2021 financial year.
 The primary focus of the Ephraim Mogale Local Municipality Disaster Management Unit is to confirm the organizational and institutional arrangements to effectively prevent disasters from occurring and to lessen the impact of those hazards that cannot be avoided.
 It establishes the operational procedures for risk reduction planning as well as emergency procedures to be implemented in the event of a disaster occurring or threatening to occur.